 The garden is closed on Mondays and Fridays.

 THE NATIONAL MUSEUM OF MODERN ART

-The National Museum of Modern Art isn’t a particularly large collection but tiny, boutique and the pieces are great quality.
-You will no doubt visit it if you are an art lover.
-This is located on right across the street from the Imperial Palace.
+The National Museum of Modern Art isn’t a particularly large collection, but is a tiny boutique showing pieces of great quality.
+You will no doubt want to visit it if you are an art lover.
+This is located right across the street from the Imperial Palace.

 You can also enjoy a very fine lunch in the restaurant on the second floor providing contemporary cuisine.
 There is also café so you can take a break anytime.